vineelko/patina/docs/src/dev/testing/platform.md

 Platform testing is supported through the `uefi_test` crate, which provides a testing framework similar to the typical rust testing framework.
-The key difference is that instead of tests being collected and executed on the host based system, they are instead collected and executed via a component (`TestRunnerComponent`) provided by the same crate.
+The key difference is that instead of tests being collected and executed on the host based system, they are instead collected and executed via a component (`uefi_test::TestRunner`) provided by the same crate.
 The platform must register this component with the dxe_core.
 The dxe_core will then dispatch this component, which will run all registered tests.